Antioch College: WYSO

+When WYSO became independently owned and operated from Antioch College in 2019, the college received $3.5 million as compensation.
+The station continues in collaboration with the college, such as by working with college students as interns.
+However, in July 2021, the station announced it was relocating out of the Kettering Building on the Antioch campus and into the Union School House owned by Iron Table Holdings, a company held by Yellow Springs resident and comedian Dave Chappelle.
+WYSO made its first broadcast from the new facility on March 18, 2026, and had officially relocated by the first week of April.

 The Antioch Review

 The Antioch Review, founded in 1941, was one of the oldest continuously published literary magazines in the United States prior to it being put on hiatus by the college in 2020.
 It included fiction, essays, and poetry from both emerging as well as established authors.
 Throughout the history of the magazine questions about race, ethnicity, sex, education, and the American experience had a large place.
 Academic questions in their formal sense have not loomed large, and the magazine's policy of refusing to run footnotes is, in fact, a statement about the non- (rather than anti-) academic nature of the journal.
 Many academics contributed, including Malcolm Bradbury and Eric Bentley, within a belles-lettres or journalistic tradition.
 The Antioch Review avoided narrow academic debates and tried to suggest that although professors may be for the academy, their commentaries can bear on larger social and intellectual processes.
 The Review always tried to be a forum for new writers and ideas in poetry and the short story.

 Antioch stated in October 2020 that because of the college's financial challenges, the Review was being put on hiatus after the Winter 2020 issue (which saw delayed publication until the Summer of 2020) while the college explored its options.
-It had not restarted by Fall of 2025.
+It had not restarted by Spring of 2026.

 Antioch College Village

 Antioch College Village was conceived in 2013 as a way for Antioch to utilize surplus college land to develop an ongoing revenue stream, while providing a model cohousing community to Yellow Springs.
 The full project was originally envisioned to involve 300 housing units; but, after years of public charettes and studies, construction was to have started with a simple 8-cottage pocket neighborhood development in mid-2019.
 However, on August 29, 2019, the Planning and Zoning Department of the Village of Yellow Springs was asked by Antioch to extend its PUD zoning permission for the project for one more year, as construction was expected during such period.
-As of the Fall of 2025, the project had not started; the website of project designer McLennan Design still lists it as “In planning,” while the Antioch website's only mention of Antioch College Village is that the school is “considering developing” the project.
+As of the Spring of 2026, the project had not started; the website of project designer McLennan Design still lists it as "In planning," while the Antioch website's only mention of Antioch College Village is that the school is "considering developing" the project.